Suffolk Intergroup Association

 WHAT HAPPENED IS MY HIGHER POWER DECIDED TO GRACE ME WITH A GIFT IMMEDIATELY AND BROUGHT ME TO THE ROOMS OF ALCOHOLICS ANONYMOUS.
 IT IS INSIDE THESE ROOMS WHERE I HAD LEARNED I WAS GIVEN A GIFT FROM MY HIGHER POWER AND IT IS UP TO ME WHAT I WANT TO DO WITH THIS GIFT.
 A FRIEND SAID TO ME THE BEST GIFT I COULD POSSIBLY GIVE MY HIGHER POWER IS ONE DAY AT A TIME CONTINUOUS SOBRIETY AND PLENTY OF SERVICE TO OTHERS

-IN AND OUT OF THE ROOMS OF AA.
+OF THE ROOMS OF AA.

 SO I BEG OF YOU BEFORE YOU GO OUT AND DRINK AGAIN ASK YOURSELF THIS QUESTION: WHAT KIND OF GIFT DO I WANT TO GIVE

-MY HIGHER POWER?
+HIGHER POWER?

 -HIGHER POWERED

-third legacy service letter - write articles Looking for Lost Groups
+third legacy service letter - write articles

 There are roughly 360 groups in Suffolk County.
 Of that number, Intergroup has a mailing address, and therefore regular contact with about 180.
 Meeting List Chair Alan S. and Corresponding Secretary Jon H. are determined to reach out to those "lost" groups.
 Why?